ssp21/ssp21-spec/ssp21.md

 * **n**: A 4-byte (32-bit) unsigned integer nonce.

 The following methods will be associated with *CipherState*.
-The post-increment operator (*++*) applied to *n* returns the current value of the nonce and then increments it.
-The maximum value of 2^64 - 1 is reserved for future use and shall not be used.
-If incrementing the nonce results in the maximum value, any further *EncryptWithAd()* or *DecryptWithAd()* calls will signal an error.
+The maximum value of nonce (*n*) of 2^64 - 1 is reserved for future use and shall not be used.
+If incrementing *n* results in the maximum value, any further *EncryptWithAd()* or *DecryptWithAd()* calls will signal an error.

 * **InitializeKey(key)**: Sets *k* = key, and sets *n* = 0.